 Thorogood’s Origin and Manufacturing Locations

 Thorogood is a brand of Weinbrenner Shoe Company based out of Merrill, Wisconsin.
 Originally known as Weinbrenner and Pfeifer, the company was founded in Milwaukee by Albert Weinbrenner and Joseph Pfeifer in 1892.
 They created the Thorogood brand in 1917 to market to the American worker.
-In 2000, Weinbrenner Shoe Company became an employee-owned company and they’ve been working toward building higher capacity for made in the USA boot and footwear manufacturing.
+In 2000, Weinbrenner Shoe Company became an employee-owned company, and they’ve been working toward building higher capacity for American-made boot and footwear manufacturing.

 What We Like and Don’t Like About Thorogood American Heritage Work Boots